 We address all these questions and would like to help Chinese language teachers to have the best Chinese classes in town, and to build a truly student-centered learning environment.
-Students are no longer requested to be obedient and taking notes all the time.
+Students are no longer requested to be obedient and take notes all the time.
 They can move around, learn Chinese and have a great learning experience!

 Key training topics are as below: